 To ensure that kayak users stay dry during their trips, scupper holes usually come with scupper plugs.
 Typically made of compressible material, scupper plugs fit snugly into the holes and ensure that water is kept out of the cockpit.
 In fact, some scupper holes have been specially designed and enlarged to accommodate transducers.
 Scupper plugs (stoppers) are available in different sizes depending on the holes to be plugged.
 The holes also may have valves to control the amount of water entering a kayak via the hole and to drain any water coming over the side of the kayak during a paddling trip.

-For more information on renting kayaks designed with proper scupper holes, plugs and valves, visit the “Captain Mike’s Kayak Rentals” site.
+For more information on renting kayaks designed with proper scupper holes, plugs and valves, visit the “Captain Mike’s Kayak Academy” site.

 - Austin Kayak.
 (2010).
 The Truth About Scupper Plugs